riamarliana87/SQL/README.md

   purchase_price INTEGER,
   wh_loc TEXT);

--- After the table was created, I input the data into each field on product table.
+-- Input the data into each field on product table.

 INSERT INTO products VALUES
     (1,'Skirt',50,20,15,'Bandung'),